 Stay every night in a town or village or escape to the wilderness on remote jetties where you can cook and eat on board in the well-equipped onboard kitchen.

 This monastic settlement brims with history.
-From remnants of the Celts’ potion-making equipment to the Viking raids of the 9th century, the stories of the island’s past cling to the land.
+From remnants of the Celts’ potion-making equipment to the Viking raids of the 9th century, the stories of the Holy Island's past cling to the land.
 With the ruins of no fewer than six churches on this tiny but pious isle, its easy to see where this island got its name.

-For an expert’s insight into this ancient monastic settlement seek out local historian, Ger Madden.
+For an expert’s insight into this ancient monastic settlement, seek out local historian Ger Madden.
 His tours from Mountshannon bring this ancient monastic settlement back to life with his wealth of knowledge, and storytelling prowess.
 Keep a lookout for the white-tailed eagles, Saoirse and Caimin and their chicks, who have nested in the area.

-For something equally adventurous in County Westmeath head to Baysports, just outside Athlone.
+For something equally adventurous in Westmeath head to Baysports, just outside Athlone.
 It’s an exciting place that’s perfect for families of all ages with an inflatable water park, kayak tours and pedalos.
 Kids, and adventurous adults, will love playing on the largest floating slide in the country.